 Every Shareholder will have the right to require the Company to redeem his Shares in a Fund on any Dealing Day (save during any period when the calculation of the Net Asset Value is suspended in the circumstances set out under the heading "Temporary Suspensions") on furnishing to the Administrator a redemption request.
-Shares may be redeemed only by application through the Administrator.
+Shares may be redeemed only by application through the Administrator and Redemption Forms may be obtained from the Administrator.